vegorovmsk/skillbox_ds_analytics_project_1/README.md

 This is the first Coursework in my Datascience course on Skillbox.

-The first part of this course is dedicated to analytics including such tools as pandas, matplotlib, seaborno.
+The first part of this course is dedicated to analytics including such tools as pandas, matplotlib, seaborn.

 The task of this work is to analyse dataset with information about platform's courses and students.